 - Improve Comprehension

 In most cases, Dyslexia should be described not as a learning disability, but a teaching disability that is improved with the proper training and techniques.
-Integrated Learning Strategies programs enhance orientation and symbol mastery for dyslexic children by enabling the child to accurately perceive language and communication.
+Parents and therapists can use programs to enhance orientation and symbol mastery for dyslexic children by enabling the child to accurately perceive language and communication.